-Ideas if you don’t want to organise a plant-sitter while you are holidays
+Below are ideas to keep your plants watered if you don’t want to organise a plant-sitter while you are away.

-Terracotta water dripper – Fill with water and then the water slowly seeps through the terracotta into the soil.
-I have the snail dripper from Oxfam (they currently stock an Owl and Elephant) and find it works well for smaller pots and looks super cute!
+Fill with water and then the water slowly seeps through the terracotta into the soil.
+I have the snail dripper from Oxfam (sadly they no longer have online or retails stores) and find it works well for smaller pots and looks super cute!

 Essentially you thread cotton through the base of sealable bag and water slowly seeps down the cotton into your pot.
 There is a tutorial on the Instructables website.

 Have twine running between a pot of water and your plant pots.
 Water will move down the twine and keep soil moist.
 Detailed instructions can be found at Scissors and Sage.

 These mats are made of absorbent fabric such as felt.
 They absorb water from a reservoir and then the soil in the pot draws moisture from the mat.
 Again, the Instructables website has a tutorial.

 There any many products stocked in plant nurseries and hardware stores that can increase the water holding capacity of the soil.
 These are generally low cost and easy to apply.